Should You Put Starter Fertilizer on New Sod?

 What is the Best Fertilizing and Watering Schedule for New Sod

 When you install new sod, it is important to give it the best chance to grow by fertilizing and watering it properly.
 A starter fertilizer with essential nutrients should be applied when the sod is installed, and then regular fertilizer should be applied every 4-6 weeks after that.
-A quick-release nitrogen fertilizer can be applied 2-3 times during the first growing season to help promote blade development.
+A quick-release nitrogen fertilizer can be applied 2-3 times during the first growing season to help promote grass blade development.

 It is also important to make sure your new sod has a good water supply.
 Watering deeply and regularly (1-2 inches per week) during the first few weeks after installation will help encourage deep roots and healthy growth.